 Ms. Eagle received her B.A. in International Affairs from The George Washington University in 1993 and her J.D. from the George Mason University School of Law in 1999.
 She is admitted to practice law in California, Maryland, and before the U.S. Court of Appeals for Veterans Claims and the U.S. Court of Appeals for the Federal Circuit.

-When not representing Veterans, Katrina enjoys learning about life through the eyes of her family, including Bailey, their Golden Retriever.
+When not representing Veterans, Katrina enjoys learning about life through the eyes of her family, including her college-aged daughter and son, as well as Bailey and Cali, the world's best Golden Retrievers.
 She also dabbles in geocaching and half-marathons (50+ to date) in her spare time.
-The most recent addition to her bucket list is hiking portions of the Pacific Crest Trail (PCT), including the John Muir Trail, by 2022(ish).
+The most recent addition to her bucket list is hiking portions of the Pacific Crest Trail (PCT), including the John Muir Trail, by 2023(ish).

 A random conversation between friends several years ago introduced Mr. Radogna to the practice of representing Veterans.
 After running his own successful legal consulting business in the auto industry, Jim began to redirect his passion for helping people to assisting Veterans obtain their previously denied claims for service-connected benefits and compensation.
 In April 2015, Jim attended his first National Organization of Veterans' Advocates conference and realized he wanted to devote all of his time to helping Veterans and their families.
 It is also a way to continue to honor his late father, a Korean War Veteran who served in the U.S. Army in the 1950s.

 Since then, Jim has tackled hundreds of Veterans' appeals and studied the legal landscape in this ever-changing area of law while working with his wife, Veterans Law Attorney Katrina Eagle.
 In addition to representing Veterans before all 58 VA Regional Offices and the Board of Veterans' Appeals, Jim works with Ms. Eagle to develop curriculum and training materials as well as co-presents at various state and national Veterans Service Officer conferences.
-He also manages the law office's social media presence and content.
+Jim currently serves as co-coordinator of the National Association of County Veteran Service Officers’ Certified Veterans Advocate program and as Education Consultant for the California Association of County Veterans Service Officers.
+He also manages the law office's social media presence and content

 Mr. Radogna received his B.S. in Marketing from the University of Miami in 1981.
-When not representing Veterans, you can find Jim working out and enjoying the outdoors, often hiking 8-10 miles daily or walking Bailey, their Golden Retriever.
+When not representing Veterans, you can find Jim working out and enjoying the outdoors, often hiking 8-10 miles daily or walking Bailey and Cali, their Golden Retrievers.